makazhan/uoe-msc-projects-2020/README.md

 PronType=Prs  → N/A.
 </pre>
 Crucially, not all UD features can be mapped to UM and therefore are absent from the shared task data.
+This in turn means that the original UD data cannot be used as a substitute for the shared task data.

-**Why all this is important?**
+**Why is all this important?**

-Baselines such as UDPipe v1.2, v2 and Lemming are designed to work with ConLL-U (UD) and related formats.
+Baselines such as [UDPipe v1.2](https://github.com/ufal/udpipe), [v2](https://github.com/CoNLL-UD-2018/UDPipe-Future) and [Lemming](https://github.com/lwolfsonkin/lemmingatize) are designed to work with ConLL-U (UD) and related formats.
-One must be able to run them directly on the shared task (UM) data, but it is advisible to convert the data back to UD first.
+One could run them directly on the shared task (UM) data, but it is advisible to convert the data back to UD first.
 At least for Lemming, I have tried both options and concluded that conversion back to UD yields better results.

 <hr>